Package com.google.cloud.aiplatform.v1

 Immutable.
 Specifies the command that runs when the container starts.
 This overrides the container's [ENTRYPOINT](https://docs.docker.com/engine/reference/builder/#entrypoint).
 Specify this field as an array of executable and arguments, similar to a Docker `ENTRYPOINT`'s "exec" form, not its "shell" form.
 If you do not specify this field, then the container's `ENTRYPOINT` runs, in conjunction with the [args][google.cloud.aiplatform.v1.ModelContainerSpec.args] field or the container's [`CMD`](https://docs.docker.com/engine/reference/builder/#cmd), if either exists.
 If this field is not specified and the container does not have an `ENTRYPOINT`, then refer to the Docker documentation about [how `CMD` and `ENTRYPOINT` interact](https://docs.docker.com/engine/reference/builder/#understand-how-cmd-and-entrypoint-interact).
 If you specify this field, then you can also specify the `args` field to provide additional arguments for this command.
 However, if you specify this field, then the container's `CMD` is ignored.
 See the [Kubernetes documentation about how the `command` and `args` fields interact with a container's `ENTRYPOINT` and `CMD`](https://kubernetes.io/docs/tasks/inject-data-application/define-command-argument-container/#notes).
 In this field, you can reference [environment variables set by Vertex AI](https://cloud.google.com/vertex-ai/docs/predictions/custom-container-requirements#aip-variables) and environment variables set in the [env][google.cloud.aiplatform.v1.ModelContainerSpec.env] field.
 You cannot reference environment variables set in the Docker image.
 In order for environment variables to be expanded, reference them by using the following syntax: <code>$(<var>VARIABLE_NAME</var>)</code> Note that this differs from Bash variable expansion, which does not use parentheses.
 If a variable cannot be resolved, the reference in the input string is used unchanged.
 To avoid variable expansion, you can escape this syntax with `$$`; for example: <code>$$(<var>VARIABLE_NAME</var>)</code> This field corresponds to the `command` field of the Kubernetes Containers [v1 core API](https://kubernetes.io/docs/reference/generated/kubernetes-api/v1.23/#container-v1-core).

-repeated string command = 2 [(.google.api.field_behavior) = IMMUTABLE];
+repeated string command = 2 [(.google.api.field_behavior) = IMMUTABLE];- Specified by:

 - A list containing the command.